shuizhongmose/travis-local-test/README.md

 # travis-local-test
-This is for testing local Travis-CI
+This is for testing local Travis-CI and Drone-CI